longbranchchurch/longbranchchurch.github.io/content/articles/paxmate-user-guide.md

    * `#2ndf` for social activities.
    * `#3rdf` for service activities.
 2. Type `/backblast` in the message, and then click the **Send** button.
-3. Fill out the Paxminer form.
+3. Fill out the Backblast form.
 The form has several fields that are prepopulated to help you.
    * Enter a title for your workout.
    * Select the AO by channel. `#1stf` events have channels for each AO in the format `#ao-day-name`, like `#ao-tue-claymore`.
    * Enter the workout date.